 Responsible for the deaths of approximately 1 in 4 Canadians with cancer, lung cancer is the leading cause of cancer-related death.
-The disease takes more lives than the next top three cancers (breast, prostate and colorectal) combined.
+The disease takes more

 CAUSES OF LUNG CANCER

 During a lifetime, the human body is exposed to many things-including radiation, and certain chemicals and infections-that can damage its cells.
 This sort of damage increases the likelihood that cells will grow and divide out of control to form a tumour.